JohannesBorgqvist/transforming_data_with_symmetries/README.md

 *Written by*: Johannes Borgqvist,<br>
 *Date:* 2022-09-15,<br>

-In this project we analyse the effect that symmetries have on experimental time series data.
+In this project, we analyse the effect that symmetries have on experimental time series data.